tsipkens/bidias/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![Version](https://img.shields.io/badge/Version-3.0+-blue.svg)]()

 This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem measurements of aerosol size distributions.
-This includes the inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution but can be generalized to other applications (e.g., inversion of PMA-SP2 data).
+Initially, this code was developed for inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.
+However, the code has since been generalized to other applications, e.g., the inversion of PMA-SP2 data as in Naseri et al. ([2021][naseri21], [2022][naseri22]).

 ## Table of contents